luizfrz/Neural_Network_XOR/readme.md

-## Desafio boitata
+# Neural Network - Operator XOR

-- ` Implementar uma rede neural usando apenas numpy para resolver o problema do operador XOR`
+` A neural network to solve the XOR operator problem. `

 ## XOR - Truth Table
 | A | B | XOR |